Marius-cpu/fLib/README.md

 # Usage

--Download fLib's source code and compile it
+	Download fLib's source code and compile it
 - Export the code to a JAR file
 - Include the JAR file into your program after you added it to your classpath